Image-X-Institute/TopasOpt/docsrc/ApertureOptimisation.md

 - **BaseDirectory** is where you want to store all your optimisations
 - **SimulationName** this particular simulation will be stored at BaseDirectory / SimulationName
 - **OptimisationDirectory** Is the directory where this script is located.
 In this example this is ApertureOptExample
 - **ReadMeText** is an optional parameter where you can simply enter some text describing what the optimisation is supposed to be doing. this can be pretty useful when you come back to some case months later!
 - **Overwrite=True** means that the optimiser will empty any files in BaseDirectory / SimulationName.
 If this option is False, the code will ask you first.
 - **TopasLocation** is the path to your topas installation.
 If you followed the installation instructions, this will be at ~/topas, which is where the code will look by default.
+- **KeepAllResults** if False, only the last results files are kept (the logs record all results in either case)

 ## Editing GenerateTopasScript.py

-Remember from earlier that GenerateTopasScript.py currently regenerates the original topas scripts.
+Remember from earlier that GenerateTopasScripts.py currently regenerates the original topas scripts.
 For an optimisation, we need to be able to receive parameters from the optimiser, and build a model reflecting these parameters.
 Therefore we will have to make some changes to this script!

 Whenever GenerateTopasScript is called from the optimiser, it will be passed a dictionary that contains the variables defined in optimisation_params and their current values.
 We need to edit GenerateTopasScript so that when these parameters change, the topas parameters change accordingly.
 Firstly, we need to change three lines: